Plas Newydd (Anglesey): Bagnall and Bayly families

 In 1533 Ellen Griffith married Nicholas Bagenal and they took possession of what was still known as Llwyn-y-Moel, and the property was sold or mortgaged to Henry Bagnall about 1575.
 Their granddaughter, Ann, married Lewis Bayly, Bishop of Bangor.
-It was Bishop Bayly who made the first major additions to the house and was the first to call it Plas Newydd (New Hall).
+It was Bishop Bayly who made the first major additions to the house and was the first to call it Plas Newydd (New Mansion).
 The Baylys lived in Plas Newydd, along with other estates, particularly in Ireland, and Lewis's grandson, Edward Bayly, acquired an Irish baronetcy in 1730 when he was styled Baronet of Plas Newydd in the County of Anglesey and Mount Bagenall in the County of Down.
 Lewis's great-grandson, Sir Nicholas Bayly, 2nd Baronet, married Caroline Paget in 1737 and became Lord Lieutenant of Anglesey in 1761, a position his family would fill for the next 100 years.
 Their son, Henry, was to be the beneficiary of substantial inheritances from both sides of the family.